SF Superior Court Denying Speedy Trials & Liberty

-The San Francisco Court’s disregard for basic human and legal rights is causing a humanitarian crisis.
-Hundreds of people are waiting for trials – months past the legal deadline.
-More than one hundred of them are in jail, locked in their cells for 23 hours a day.
-Some have been locked up without trial for a year or more past their trial deadlines.
-Each one of them is a member of our community, with families and loved ones who care about them.
+As a direct consequence, hundreds of community members have languished in jail, many locked in cramped cells for 23 hours a day, while the Court continues to delay their trials.
+Some have been locked up for a year or more past their trial deadlines.
 Each additional day of incarceration and delay exacts an irreversible toll on people awaiting trial and their families, whether that is the loss of a job, housing, or family stability.
-The pandemic further heightens the anxiety that being simply accused of a crime could become a death sentence for those being interminably detained without a trial.

 - SF Examiner – The lack of courtroom access in San Francisco is a human rights issue, 5/5/21